simontabor/serenity/README.md

 This is a WIP and it will be a while until it's stable for proper use.
 Please use with caution!

-Not currently available on npm so install should be done by pulling this repositry, changing to the directory then running
+Not currently published on npm so install should be done by pulling this repository, changing to the directory then running
 ```bash
 $ npm install -g .
 ```